rcsgrv/EclipseSoftwareHelpDesk/README.md

 To improve security, two-factor authentication has been implemented.
 Upon registration, users will be prompted to scan a QR code using Google Authenticator.
 Google Authenticator will provide a 6 digit code that should be inputted when a user logs in to the system.

-The seed data user accounts will also need to setup two-factor authentication before they log in to the system.
+The seed data user accounts will need to setup two-factor authentication before they can log in to the system.

 ## Testing

-The Eclipse Software Help Desk includes comprehensive integration tests covering key functionality such as user authentication, ticket creation, viewing, editing, and deletion.
-These tests use the Pytest framework along with mocking techniques to isolate components and validate behaviour without requiring a live database or full application context.
+The Eclipse Software Help Desk includes comprehensive integration tests covering key functionality such as user authentication, ticket creation, viewing, editing, deletion, and security features.

-### Unit Tests
-To run the unit tests locally, ensure your virtual environment is activated and dependencies are installed, then run the following in the terminal:
+To run the tests locally, ensure your virtual environment is activated and dependencies are installed, then run the following in the terminal:

+$env:PYTHONPATH = "."
-pytest
+pytest tests

-This command will discover and run all tests in the `tests/` directory and provide a detailed report of the results.
+This will discover and run all tests in the `tests` directory and provide a detailed report of the results.

-### Manual Testing
+## Manual Testing

-In addition to the unit tests, the application has been thoroughly manually tested to ensure that all user interactions, including registration, login, ticket management, user management, and permissions, function as expected across typical use cases.
+The application has been manually tested to ensure that all user interactions, including registration, login, ticket management, user management, and permissions, function as expected across typical use cases.

+## Continuous Integration / Continous Deployment (CI/CD)

+- Continuous Integration: Every push or pull request to main triggers GitHub Actions.
+This runs tests using Pytest, with coverage reports generated in XML format.
+- Continuous Deployment: Upon successful tests, the pipeline automatically deploys the Dockerised application to Render.
+- Docker: The application is containerised to ensure consistency between local and production environments.